 queries rather than inserted into raw query strings and so the parameters have no potential for being used to control the structure or logic of the query itself.
-The AWS documentation emphasises the use of parameterised queries for database operations, in particular for SQL databases which are more vulnerable, but such attacks can be applied to any database architecture29.
+The AWS documentation emphasises the use of parameterised queries for database operations, in particular for SQL databases which are more vulnerable, but such attacks can be applied to any database architecture.
 This, combined with unit testing of invalid API query parameters means that the risk of malicious parameter injection is greatly mitigated (although never zero), as each API endpoint simply returns an error if the parameters are invalid.

-CORF glure CORS Into CORS allows resources from different domains to be loaded by browsers.
-If you configure CORS for an API, API Gateway ignores CORS headers returned from your backend integration.
+Configure CORS Into CORS allows resources from different domains to be loaded by browsers.
+If you configure CORS for an API, API Gateway Ignores CORS headers returned from your backend integration.
 See our CORS documentation for more details.
-Access-Control-Allow-Origin Enter a value for Allowed Origins Add Access-Control-Allow-Methods Choose Allowed Methods GET X Access-Control-Expose-Headers Enter a value for Exposed Headers Add Access-Control-Max-Age Access-Control-Allow-Credentials No
+Access-Control-Allow-Origin Enter a value for Allowed Origins Add http://localhost:5173 X Access-Control-Allow-Headers Enter a value for Allowed Headers Add Access-Control-Allow-Methods Choose Allowed Methods GET X Access-Control-Expose-Headers Enter a value for Exposed Headers Add Access-Control-Max-Age Access-Control-Allow-Credentials NO